Dr. Jane Clarke

-Jane is a PhD researcher from Belfast, Northern Ireland, funded by the Northern Irish Department for Economy and supervised by Dr Wesley Flannery and Prof. Geraint Ellis.
-Jane’s research focuses on the role of marine spatial planning (MSP) in facilitating climate change mitigation and adaptation through the transition to a low carbon economy.
+Jane is a PhD graduate from Belfast, Northern Ireland.
+Jane’s research, funded by the Northern Irish Department for Economy and supervised by Dr. Wesley Flannery and Prof. Geraint Ellis, focused on the role of marine spatial planning (MSP) in facilitating climate change mitigation and adaptation through the transition to a low carbon economy.
 Jane has previously worked as a Research Assistant on the INTERREG project MOSES, which involved organising stakeholder workshops.

 PhD study -

 Marine Spatial Planning and the Transition to a Low Carbon Economy: A critical evaluation of the UK approach

 An effective response to climate change demands the rapid decarbonisation of global economies through complementary strategies of mitigation and adaptation.
 Such change requires the upscaling and acceleration of multilevel governance and cross-sectoral transformations towards a low-emissions world.
 One such tool to achieve the low carbon transition is marine spatial planning (MSP), which has been promoted as capable of solving interrelated economic, environmental and social conflicts.
 MSP has thus become the most adopted approach for sustainable marine governance.
 However, despite MSP’s transformative capacity, evaluations of its implementation illustrate large gaps between how it is conceptualised and how it is practiced.